yoshiumw/Wishlist/README.md

 # ![StealSeekers logo](https://github.com/novelqq/Wishlist/blob/master/app/src/main/res/drawable/stealseekers.png "logo")

-# Stay up-to-date with your most-wanted items and their latest prices
+# Stay up-to-date with your "most-wanted" items and latest prices

 ## Description
-Steal Seekers is an Android app that lets users follow items sold at online fashion retailers and track their price changes during the winter sale season.
+Steal Seekers is an Android application that allows users to follow items sold on online fashion retailers and track price changes during the winter sale season.

 ## Installation
-- Clone repository
+- Clone the repository
 - Download and install Android Studio and Gradle 4.0
 - Build for android SDK 26
-- Install .apk and Run
+- Install the .apk and Run